Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 !!! tip
-    If you are already somewhat familiar with modules from your home system you may get more from this page if you first read our [page on the available software stacks][softwarestacks].
+    If you are already somewhat familiar with modules from your home system, you may get more from this page if you first read our [page on the available software stacks][softwarestacks].
 However, if you are not very familiar with modules it may be best to first read this